What is a Nazarene

 “Notice what history tells us from the Catholic Church itself concerning this second century controversy:

-Deuteronomy 28:9 [Yehovah] will establish you for a holy people to Himself, as He has sworn to you; if you shall keep the commandments of [Yehovah] your God, and walk in His ways.
-WEB
+Deuteronomy 28:9 Yehovah will establish you as His special people, as He has sworn to you if you obey Yehovah your Elohim’s Commandments and live by His ways.

-Revelation 14:12 Here is the patient endurance of the Saints, who keep the Commandments of Yehovah, and the faith of Yeshua.
-YMES
+Revelation 14:12 'This calls for' patient endurance by the 'chosen ones', who preserve [obey, guard] the Commandments of Yehovah AND the faith of Yeshua.

 There is very little information about the Nazarenes from the ancient Jewish writings.
-Of course, everything that Yeshua (Jesus) taught, was as hated in His Disciples as it had been in Him.
-However, we can read what the “Early Christian Fathers” had to say about them.
-Nothing much has changed between the two camps-except for the enormous popularity of Christianity.
-Christianity and Judaism reject the original teachings of the Nazarenes, made plain in the Scriptures, to this very day.
+Of course, everything that Yeshua (Jesus) taught was as hated in His Disciples as it had been in Him.
+But we can read what the “Early Christian Fathers” had to say about them.
+Nothing much has changed between the two camps—except for the enormous popularity of Christianity.
+Christianity and Judaism reject the original teachings of the Nazarenes, made plain in the Bible, to this very day.

-Christians all believe that the Law (Torah) is “done away” , “nailed to the cross” (unless perhaps they are Nazarenes but dont know it).
+Christians all believe that the Law (Torah) is “done away”, “nailed to the cross” (unless they are really Nazarenes without realizing what’s in a name).
 This is the most vital distinction between Christians and Nazarenes.
 Consequently, their translations generally disguise the term “lawlessness”.
 The term for this lawless view is called Antinomianism.
 Here is a simple definition:

-Of course when one sect says that another is Antinomian, it is generally said to discredit an opposing sect based along man made rules rather than Biblical Law.
+Of course when one sect says that another is Antinomian, it is generally said to discredit an opposing sect, based along man made rules rather than the Torah.
 The degree of acceptable anarchy depends on the persuasiveness of the various sects.

 For a much better understanding of this most critical of topics, please see: The Antinomians are Coming!
 The bottom line is that the “Old Testament” is far from irrelevant-it is our foundation, walls and pillars!

-When Christians do recognize the legitimacy of the word law they never apply it to be the Hebrew Law-the Torah, rather it is assumed to mean civil law, ecclesiastical law or some other law-anything but Yehovah’s Law!
+When Christians do recognize the legitimacy of the word Torah, they never apply it to be the Hebrew Law—the Torah, rather it is assumed to mean civil law, ecclesiastical law, or some other law—anything but Yehovah’s Torah!

-In Christian translations, the following verses often refer to “iniquity” or “unrighteousness”.
-“Anamos” is translated as “iniquity” 12 times in the KJV and once as “unrighteousness” , of its fifteen usages.
+The following verses often translaed as “iniquity” or “unrighteousness”.
+“Anamos” is translated as “iniquity” 12 times in the KJV and once as “unrighteousness”, of its fifteen usages.
+It’s really referring to Torah breakers.

-Matthew 13:41 The Son of man will send His Messengers*, and they will gather out of His kingdom everyone *who set snares*[4625], and all the Law breakers*[458]...
-YMES
+Matthew 13:41 The Human Son will send His spirit messengers, and they’ll gather out of His Kingdom everyone who set snares, and all the Torah breakers [Gr. anomia],

-Romans 6:19 I speak as among men, because of your weakness* and carnality*; for as you once gave over your bodies to prostitution* and Lawlessness*[458], so now give over your bodies to be servants of righteousness and sanctity.
-YMES
+Romans 6:19 I am speaking to you in secular terms because of your weakness and carnality.
+As you once surrendered your bodies to impure motives without the Torah, so now present your bodies as servants of righteousness and dedication.

-1 John 3:4 Everyone who *wanders from the way of righteousness*[266] is *breaking the Law* [458]; for all sin is *breaking the Law*[458].
-YMES
+1 John 3:4 Everyone who practices sin is violating the Torah, because all sin is violating the Torah.

-Christians, from a very early time in Rome totally rejected the Law, the very Law which essentially defines the Nazarenes.
+Christians from a very early time in Rome totally rejected the Torah, the very Torah that essentially defines the Nazarenes.

 Jerome was such a spokesman for Christianity that his words can be taken as the official position of his camp.
 So what kind of a man was it who best described the great divide?
 Let’s look at what his supporters, the Catholics have to say about him: